Thai Basil Pesto

 Recipe Tips and Notes

 • Use fresh Thai basil.
 For the most authentic and vibrant flavor, stick with fresh Thai basil leaves.
-If you can’t find them, sweet basil is an option, but it will change the flavor.
+If you can’t find them, sweet basil is a suitable alternative, but it will alter the flavor.

 • Drizzle in olive oil slowly.
 Gradually add the olive oil while blending to create a smooth, well-emulsified pesto.